Wednesday, October 23

 Open daily 10am–5pm

-Closed Thanksgiving Day, Christmas Eve (closed at 1pm), Christmas Day, New Year’s Eve (closed at 3pm), New Year’s Day, Martin Luther King, Jr. Day, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day
+Closed on the following holidays: Christmas Eve (closed at 1pm), Christmas Day, New Year’s Eve (closed at 3pm), New Year’s Day, Martin Luther King, Jr., Day, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Indigenous Peoples' Day, Veterans Day, Thanksgiving

 |Free||Youth under 18|

 |Free||Cambridge residents (proof of residency required)|

 |Free||MTA (Massachusetts Teachers Association) Members (valid ID required)|

 |Free||Massachusetts residents, Saturdays from 10am–noon (proof of residency required)|